 Preheat the oven to 375 degrees F. Grease 4-6 ramekins with grapeseed oil and set on a baking sheet.

-Heat 2 tbsp of the oil in a large soup pot over medium heat.
+Heat 2 tbsp of the oil in a large, heavy pot over medium heat.
 Add the shallots.
 Saute for 2-3 minutes or until translucent.
 Add the leeks and all but a 1/2 tsp of the thyme to the pot and saute for another 2 minutes.
 Add the minced garlic and tomato paste to the pot.
-Saute until fragrant, about 1 minute.
+Saute until the garlic is fragrant, about 30 seconds.
 Add the chopped mushrooms to the pot all at once.
-Cook mushrooms until tender and glistening, about 8-10 minutes, stirring often.
+Cook mushrooms until tender and glistening, about 8-10 minutes, stirring often and adding a bit of liquid or extra oil if necessary.
 Sprinkle the flour over top of the mushrooms.
-Stir and cook out the raw flour for about a minute.
+Stir and cook out the raw flavour of the flour for about a minute.

 Pour the stout into the pot, scraping up any brown bits at the bottom of the pan.
 Add the balsamic vinegar and soy sauce.
 Bring the mixture to a boil.
 Simmer for 5 minutes, or until liquid is reduced slightly.
 Remove from the heat.
 Stir in the olives and chopped parsley.
 Season the mixture to taste.

-Divide the mushroom mixture among 4 ramekins.
+Divide the mushroom mixture among 4-6 ramekins.
 Layer the sweet potato slices on top, overlapping the circles as you go.
 There should be 2 solid layers of sweet potatoes on top of the mushrooms.
-Brush the top of the sweet potato slices with the remaining oil, season with salt, pepper and remaining chopped thyme.
-Bake pot pies for 30-35 minutes, or until mushrrom mixture is bubbling and sweet potatoes are browned and lightly crispy on the edges.
+Brush the top of the sweet potato slices with the remaining oil, season the slices with salt, pepper and remaining chopped thyme.
+Bake pot pies for 30-35 minutes, or until mushroom mixture is bubbling and the sweet potatoes are browned and lightly crispy on the edges.
 Serve hot.